DeliriumPulse/MegaBonk.Multiplayer/README.md

 1. Clone or download this repository.
 2. Run `dotnet build -c Release` from the repo root.
-3. Copy the generated `Megabonk.Multiplayer.dll` from `src/Megabonk.Multiplayer/bin/Release/net6.0/net6.0/` to each player’s `Megabonk/BepInEx/plugins/` folder.
+3. Copy `src/Megabonk.Multiplayer/bin/Release/net6.0/net6.0/Megabonk.Multiplayer.dll` to each player's `Megabonk/BepInEx/plugins/` folder.
 4. Launch Megabonk with BepInEx.
 The log will show `[Megabonk Multiplayer]` entries once the mod loads.

-> Tip: keep both host and client DLLs identical to avoid desyncs.
+> **Tip:** keep host and client DLLs identical to avoid desyncs.
 The build timestamp is logged at startup for easy comparison.

 ### Hosting & Joining

-1. Start the game on the machine that will host and choose “Host” in the mod’s configuration (BepInEx config or in-game UI, once available).
+1. Start the game on the machine that will host and choose “Host” in the mod configuration (BepInEx config or an in-game UI once available).
-2. Launch the second instance with the config set to “Client”, pointing to the host’s IP/SteamID.
+2. Launch the second instance with the config set to “Client”, pointing to the host's IP/SteamID.
 3. Watch `BepInEx/LogOutput.log` for `[NetDriverCore]` messages that confirm the handshake and appearance sync.

 ---